Dr Kim Huynh

 A chapter in What We Brought with Us, a book about the meaning and value of objects that people take into and retrieve from exile.

-Toolkits assisting academics and Vietnamese-Australians to i) counter racism against First Nations people and ii) craft meaningful Acknowledgements of Country.
+Toolkits assisting academics and community groups to craft meaningful and effective Acknowledgements of Country.

 Publications